 Whether you’re adapting an existing space or creating a brand-new respite setting, consider these design principles to ensure you’re providing a space that offers the affordances that healthcare workers really want and need.

-• Biophilia is an evidence-based way to reduce stress and promote a sense of comfort and calm.
-Adjustable lighting, nature-inspired art, colors and motifs, and sound-dampening “white noise” are all experiential elements that can satisfy people’s innate need for contact with nature.
-If possible, exposure to natural light and outdoor views is ideal.
+Biophilia is an evidence-based way to reduce stress and promote a sense of comfort and calm.
+When possible, include plants, nature-inspired art, views to the outdoors, and exposure to natural light when designing respite spaces.

 More than ever, healthcare is a profession of overburdening demands that take extreme human tolls— physically, mentally and emotionally.
 In today’s environment, attracting and retaining staff has become a major challenge as dissatisfaction and burnout collide with an aging-out workforce, creating serious shortages that threaten an organization’s ability to deliver optimal patient care.